fancypqq/gittemp/trygit/readme.txt

-This is to try using git
+This is not  to try using git
+fowejfiojweiofjewoijfwiojfeo
+Added from master local